-Microsoft: Windows Phone 7.8 update to start rolling out in early 2013Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft: Windows Phone 7.8 update to start rolling out in early 2013Alex Wagner - Editorial Director of News and Content

 When a video surfaced last weekend showing Windows Phone 7.8 running on a Nokia Lumia 510, I noted that Microsoft has been pretty quiet about the update ever since it was made official back in June 2012.
 Well today Microsoft broke its silence with a post on its official Windows Phone Blog.
 The company has detailed the update a bit further, reaffirming that the new Windows Phone 8 Start screen with resizable tiles will be included with Windows Phone 7.8, as will an increase in the number of theme and accent colors to 20 total.
 Also included will be the ability to display the Bing Picture of the Day on a device's lock screen and the "A1B2C3" password challenge to avoid accidental wipes of Exchange-connected handsets.